 RTA services are $1.25, including bus transportation and the streetcar.
 Thirty-three bus and streetcar lines are running daily.
 Bus service allows transportation throughout the city's major corridor, extending from the Faubourg Marigny to Riverbend.

-Airport Shuttle, Inc. is the official ground transportation for Armstrong International Airport, with service to and from New Orleans' hotels and other designated locations.
+Airport Shuttle, Inc. is the official ground transportation for Louis Armstrong International Airport, with service to and from New Orleans' hotels and other designated locations.
 Fare is $24 per person one way and a discounted $44 per person round trip is now available.

 Yes, the City of New Orleans train is running to Memphis and Chicago, while the Crescent runs to Atlanta, Charlotte, Washington D.C., Philadelphia and New York.
 The Sunset Limited runs to Houston, San Antonio, El Paso, Tucson and Los Angeles.